James Reavis: George Willing

 Reavis met George M. Willing Jr. in 1871.
 Willing was a physician-turned-prospector who supplemented his income selling patent medicine.
-He came to the real-estate agent upon the recommendation of Colonel Byser, a previous customer of Reavis', seeking assistance with a real-estate purchase.
+He came to the real estate agent upon the recommendation of Colonel Byser, a previous customer of Reavis's, seeking assistance with a real estate purchase.
 According to Willing, he had purchased the rights to a large Spanish land grant from Miguel Peralta for US$20,000 in gold dust, prospecting equipment, and saddle mules.
 The transaction had occurred at a simple mining site in Black Canyon, southeast of Prescott, Arizona Territory without the usual documentation.
 As Willing explained, "When the trade was made, I had no paper on which to write the deed, so I scoured the camp and found a sheet of greasy, pencil-marked camp paper upon which I wrote ... and as there were no justices or notaries present I had it acknowledged before witnesses."
 The deed of transfer was dated October 20, 1864.

 Willing reached Prescott in 1867 to record the transaction.
 He was short of funds at the time of his arrival, so offered to sell a half interest in the claim to the local stable owner, James D. Monihon.
 Willing suggested that the two of them could reap a sizable profit by selling nearby mines back to their owners.
 Monihon was incensed by the offer, and the local townsfolk were soon unfriendly to Willing.
 Fearing for his safety, Willing quickly settled his bills and left the next morning with a government surveying team destined for Santa Fe.

-Reavis suggested Willing leave the documents to allow him time to inspect them.
+Reavis suggested that Willing leave the documents to allow him time to inspect them.
 Willing declined the offer, and instead returned the next day with an expert in Spanish land titles, William W. Gitt.
 Recently returned to St. Louis, Gitt was known as the "Old Spanish Land Title Lawyer" following a series of dubious land deals in Illinois and Missouri.
 The previous two decades he had lived in Guadalajara, Mexico, after an 1847 land claim lawsuit had resulted in a bench warrant being issued in the lawyer's name.